-There are plenty of jokes you'll expect to see on social media today.
+With April Fool's Day just around the corner, there are plenty of jokes you'll expect to see on social media.

 One is that somebody has just gotten engaged except they haven't at all.

 Another is that McDonald's or Subway or some other well-known food chain has run out of food because that's pretty funny and hilarious and sure to piss a lot of people off.

 There's another April Fool that a lot of people tend to wheel out around this time of year too - that they're pregnant.

 And while this kind of joke may be funny to a few people, there are always the others who are unable to join in on what is supposedly funny due to their own circumstances.